catdad-experiments/filewatch-benchmarks/README.md

 With the [fanfare surrounding the release](https://paulmillr.com/posts/chokidar-3-save-32tb-of-traffic/) of [`chokidar@3.0.0`](https://github.com/paulmillr/chokidar), and the [subsequent](https://github.com/paulmillr/chokidar/issues/873) [long](https://github.com/paulmillr/chokidar/issues/860) [list](https://github.com/paulmillr/chokidar/issues/871) of [new bugs](https://github.com/paulmillr/chokidar/issues/865) which affected some of [my projects](https://github.com/catdad/electronmon), I decided to take a look at the issue of watching files.
 Long story short, [`watchboy`](https://github.com/catdad/watchboy) was born and he's magnificent!

 To make sure that he's doing a good job watching after your files, I created this benchmark suite.
 While I wrote and ran it, I am making it available to everyone so that you can check my work.
 Feel free to run it and submit more test cases that you want to see compared.
-With that said, let's talk about results:
+With that said, let's talk about results.

+_Note: all memory measurements were taken after garbage collection._

 ## Watching a large directory